VidyutChakrabarti/Data-Analysis-projects/Sales prediction using ARIMA/README.md

 item - Item ID
 sales - Number of items sold at a particular store on a particular date.

+Data-size: 913000 rows in train.csv
+Algorithm takes approx 2 hours to train on 1 CPU Core.

 <div align="center">
 <table border="0" cellspacing="0" cellpadding="0">